 Emergency Operations Plan - The district has a written Emergency Operations Plan (EOP) that includes the four primary areas of prevention, mitigation, response and recovery as well as 31 different crisis scenarios used for staff training and emergency response planning.

 Safety Audits - In addition to the required campus and facility safety audits conducted every three years, the district periodically has independent safety and security audits using outside subject matter experts per the district's Strategic Plan.
 The last state-required security audit was conducted in 2017.
 In addition, CISD had an independent third-party audit of its surveillance camera and keyless entry systems done in 2016.

 Safety Drills - The district conducts different types of drills throughout the year.
-They include:
+Campuses practice each drill one time per semester with the exception of the Evacuation drill which is held monthly.
+The drills are Standard Response Protocols that include: